Minor in Possession of Alcohol in California - BPC 25662

 No matter what type of legal issue you and your child might be facing, such as drug possession or a sex crime, at our firm we have extensive experience in helping our clients understand the complexities of the juvenile court system.

-With the charge of possession of alcohol, our legal team can explore the alternatives to avoid having your child's license suspended.
+With the charge of possession of alcohol, our legal team can explore alternatives to avoid having your child's license suspended.